MartyrPher/GetGlam/README.md

 * Create a folder in the pack named `Dresser`.
 * Add in the custom dresser image `dresser.png` to the newly created `Dresser` folder.
 Dresser Size: 16x32, `dresser.png` Size: 16xNumberOfDressers

-Currently, Get Glam only supports one `dresser.png`.
+Currently, Get Glam only supports one `dresser.png` per content pack.

 ### Faces and Noses
 Get Glam adds the option for the farmer to be able to swap between faces and noses for a particular base.